angrybacon/doomsday-wiki/markdown/chapters/meandeck/brainstorm.md

 1. Cast TO with the remaining mana from LED with two cards left in your library

 Again this is an example of an imperfect pile.
-If you played a list featuring
-{{Baleful Strix}} in, you can make the following minor adjustment to the pile if you have a Strix in play to turn it into a perfect pile.
+If you played a list featuring :card[Baleful Strix] in, you can make the following minor adjustment to the pile if you have a Strix in play to turn it into a perfect pile.

 > {U} + Brainstorm + Street Wraith + X